-- a.
-Maintain a minimum setback of 50' from rivers and perennial streams.
-Encourage the establishment of and maintenance of a vegetated buffer along the shoreline for erosion control, filtration, and/or capture of nutrient and chemical runoff. - b.
-Prohibit new development in flood hazard areas. - c.
-Target conservation efforts on lands in the Conservation District and in critical conservation corridors. - Goal 3: To promote intensive land uses and development only in areas where adequate public services and facilities are available. - Policy 3.1: Limit light industrial development to areas shown as Commercial/Light Industrial on the generalized land use map. - Policy 3.2: Prohibit extension of roads, energy transmission facilities, or other utility services through Conservation lands. - Policy 3.3: Construct corridors for new energy transmission or distribution facilities only when needed, and then only within or adjacent to existing operational energy transmission facility corridors to the maximum extent possible.
-Minimize their visual impact on ridgelines, slopes, and undeveloped areas, and avoid important natural and historic resources.
+- Goal 3: To promote intensive land uses and development only in areas where adequate public services and facilities are available. - Policy 3.1: Limit light industrial development to areas shown as Commercial/Light Industrial on the future land use map. - Policy 3.2: Prohibit extension of commercial transmission facilities or the construction of other commercial utility structures on or through all Districts except Resource. - Policy 3.3: Construct corridors for new energy transmission or distribution facilities only when needed, and then only within or adjacent to existing operational energy transmission facility corridors to the maximum extent possible.
+Minimize their visual impact on ridgelines, slopes and undeveloped areas, and avoid important natural and historic resources.